 Key findings

-• Americans are increasingly dining out.
+• Americans increasingly dine out.
 In 2000, spending on food consumed away from home accounted for an average of 49.4% of food budgets.
-By 2023, that share had risen to 55.7%, indicating a significant shift in consumer behavior.
+By 2023 — the most recent year for which data was available — that share had risen to 55.7%, indicating a significant shift in consumer behavior.

 • The District of Columbia has the highest per-capita spending on dining out, while Illinois has seen the fastest growth.
 Those in the nation’s capital spend an estimated $10,291 per person annually on food purchased to be consumed away from home.
 That’s far higher than second-place Nevada at $6,752.
 Meanwhile, Illinois has seen the most significant increase in dining-out expenditures, climbing 13.5 points from 42.4% of the state’s total food spending in 2000 to 55.9% in 2023.